amargajula123/ML_Project_2025/README.md

 Data Drift:
-When your datset stats gets change we call it as data drift
+When your "Datset" statistics gets change we call it as data drift

+what we do in Data_draft ?

+Ans:-
+we try to check the statistics of one dataset with the another dataset if the statistics of both dataset "are SAME" there is 0 "Data_drift". if the statistics of both dataset "are NOT SAME" there will be "Data_drift". bassically we  compare statistics of both datasets